bbmokhtari/django-translations/docs/guide/context.rst

 :data:`~django.conf.settings.LANGUAGES` setting.
 It is optional and if it is not passed in, it is automatically set to the :term:`active language` code.

+Creating duplicate translations for a field raises :exc:`~django.db.utils.IntegrityError`, to update the translations check out `updating the translations`_.

 .. note::

    Creating only affects the translatable fields that have changed.